dart-lang/language/working/0723-static-extensions/feature-specification-variant2.md

 member invocations, but they need more detailed rules because they can use the formal type parameters declared by an extension.

-An _explicitly resolved invocation_ of a constructor named `C.name` in a extension declaration _D_ named `E` with `s` type parameters and on-declaration `C` can be expressed as `E<S1 ..
+An _explicitly resolved invocation_ of a constructor named `C.name` in an extension declaration _D_ named `E` with `s` type parameters and on-declaration `C` can be expressed as `E<S1 ..
 Ss>.C.name(args)`, `E.C<U1 ..
 Uk>.name(args)`, or `E<S1 ..
 Ss>.C<U1 ..
 Uk>.name(args)` (and
 similarly for a constructor named `C` using `E<S1 ..
 Ss>.C(args)`, etc).

+*The point is that an explicitly resolved invocation has a static analysis and dynamic semantics which is very easy to understand, based on the information.
+In particular, the actual type arguments passed to the extension determines the actual type arguments passed to the class, which means that the explicitly resolved invocation typically has quite some redundancy (but it is very easy to check whether it is consistent, and it is an error if it is inconsistent).
+Every other form is reduced to this explicitly resolved form.*

 A compile-time error occurs if the type arguments passed to `E` violate the declared bounds.
 A compile-time error occurs if no type arguments are passed to `E`, and type arguments `U1 ..
-Uk` are passed to `C`, but no actual type arguments for the type variables of `E` can be found such that the instantiated constructor return type of `E` with said type arguments is `C<U1 ..
+Uk` are passed to `C`, but no list of actual type arguments for the type variables of `E` can be found such that the instantiated constructor return type of `E` with said type arguments is `C<U1 ..
 Uk>`.

 *Note that we must be able to choose the values of the type parameters `X1 ..
 Xs` such that the instantiated constructor return type is